ja-guzzle/docs/docs/how_to_guides/ingest_data/Derivation Strategy.md

 ## Target

 :::note
-If schema derivation strategy is **target** then **auto-create table** flag for target section must be **false**, and target table will be there in the database.
+If schema derivation strategy is **target** then **auto-create table** checkbox for target section must be **unchecked**, and target table will be there in the database.
 :::

 * If schema derivation strategy is **target** then, columns and data types will be inherited from the target files/table and, validation of data types will be performed based on target data types.
-* If the user does not specify the column name in the transformation and validation section then validation for that column will be performed and if the user specifies the target's column name in the transformation and validation section then the validation will be performed based on validate data type flag.
+* If the user does not specify the column name in the transformation and validation section then validation for that column will be performed and if the user specifies the target's column name in the transformation and validation section then the validation will be performed based on validate data type checkbox.
-* Additionally, an effective schema will be created using target columns and data types and columns and data types specified in the **validation and transformation** section of the ingestion job.
-And this effective schema will be used to create a table if an auto-create table flag is true in the reject section.
+* Additionally, an effective schema will be created using
+    1. Target columns and their respective data types.
+    2. Columns and data types are specified in the **validation and transformation** section of the ingestion job.
+* And this effective schema will be used to create a table if an auto-create table checkbox is checked in the reject section.

 ### Example

 * In source, a datastore is a file and format is delimited, and the file pattern includes two files that are file1.csv and file2.csv.
-And infer schema flag is true.
-In target, the datastore is the delta table and the name of table is **demo_schema_derivation**.
+And infer schema checkbox is checked in the source section.
+In target, the datastore is the delta table and the name of the table is **demo_schema_derivation**.

 * The source data are like this
 ```